neailabs/pdf-editor/README.md

 ### Tested Compilers - Linux
  - GCC 13.1.1

+### Tested Compilers - MacOS
+ - Clang 16.0.0

 ## 8. DISCLAIMER

-I wrote this project in my free time.
-I hope you will find it useful!
+This mac (silicon) port of the PDF4QT project was vibe-coded as a demo.
+While it works for a mac (m series), no guarantees are made for the software.
+Use at your own risk.